NomicFoundation/hardhat/docs/src/content/chai-matchers/index.md

 ## How can I use it?

-Simply `require("@nomicfoundation/hardhat-chai-matchers")` and then the assertions will be available in your code.
+Simply `require("@nomicfoundation/hardhat-chai-matchers")` in your Hardhat config and then the assertions will be available in your code.

 A few other helpers, such as argument predicates and panic code constants, must be imported explicitly.
 These are discussed below.